 [Section 62E inserted by No. 36 of 2000 s.
 63; amended by No. 35 of 2012 s.
 7.]

 62F.
-Variation of application
+Variation of application, Electoral Commissioner may advise etc.

 (1) Where, after initial consideration of an application for the registration of a political party, the Electoral Commissioner is of the opinion that the application has to be refused but that the applicant might be prepared to vary the application in such a way that it would not have to be refused, the Electoral Commissioner is to give the applicant written notice of that opinion, setting out the reasons for that opinion and the terms of subsections (2) and (3).